eduardoBabilon/eduardoBabilon/README.md

 - Hi, I’m @eduardoBabilon
 - I’m really interested in technology and the use of creativity to solve problems.
-- I’m starting in the coding world and currently I'm learning Java.
+- I’m starting in the coding world and currently learning Java.
 - You can reach me by my email: eduardobabilon19@gmail.com

 <!---